-John Wesley Heath was born on December 15, 1844 in Ohio but moved to Terrell, Texas with his family at a young age.
+John Wesley Heath was born on December 15, 1844, in Ohio but moved to Terrell, Texas, with his family at a young age.
 There, he got involved in rustling and robbery.
-He also married twice, first to Mary Ann Redman in October, 1867.
+He also married twice, first to Mary Ann Redman in October 1867.
 What became of her is unknown.
-He married again in March, 1869 and was known to have had three children – Myrtle, Kittie and John.
+He married again in March 1869 and was known to have had three children – Myrtle, Kittie, and John.

 In the meantime, the three outlaws waiting outside began a shooting spree, first aiming through the window and killing a customer named J.C.
 Tappenier.
-Hearing the shot, Deputy Sheriff Tom Smith came running, and was immediately shot down by the bandits.
+Hearing the shot, Deputy Sheriff Tom Smith came running and was immediately shot down by the bandits.
 A bullet gone wild entered a boarding house, killing a pregnant Annie Roberts.
 Another shot hit a man named J.A.
 Nolly as he stood outside his office.
 Yet another unknown man took a bullet in the leg as he was trying to run away from the shooting spree.

-The whole affair lasted less than five minutes and with cash in hand and seemingly unperturbed, the outlaws left the town at a leisurely pace, evidently unworried about capture.
+The whole affair lasted less than five minutes, and with cash in hand and seemingly unperturbed, the outlaws left the town at a leisurely pace, evidently unworried about capture.

 Though Heath was obviously relieved, the citizens of Bisbee were furious and determined to do something about it.
-Early on the morning of February 22nd, a mob of some 50 men, led by Mike Shaughnessy, descended upon the Tombstone jail and dragged Heath from his cell into the dusty street.
+Early on the morning of February 22, a mob of some 50 men, led by Mike Shaughnessy, descended upon the Tombstone jail and dragged Heath from his cell into the dusty street.

 At the corner of First and Toughnut Streets, they looped a rope over the crossbeam of a telegraph pole, as Heath continually claimed his innocence.
 The vigilantes were not listening.
 In his last moments, he said: “I have faced death too many times to be disturbed when it actually comes.”
 As the rope began to pull him skyward, he cried out one last request, “Don’t mutilate my body or shoot me full of holes!”
 Public approval of the hanging was reflected in the verdict of the coroner’s jury: “We the undersigned, a jury of inquest, find that John Heath came to his death from emphysema of the lungs–a disease common in high altitudes–which might have been caused by strangulation, self-inflicted or otherwise.”

 After they were executed, the men were buried in Tombstone’s Boot Hill cemetery.
-Cashman also found out that there was a plan to rob the bodies from their graves for a medical school study.
-This too outraged the woman and she hired two prospectors to guard the graves for ten days, which were left undisturbed and remain at Boot Hill today.
+Cashman also found out there was a plan to rob the bodies from their graves for a medical school study.
+This too outraged the woman, and she hired two prospectors to guard the graves for ten days, which were left undisturbed and remain at Boot Hill today.